Silver State 50/50

 CHANGE OF RACE IN MID-RACE: Is highly discouraged.
 If you choose to change races in the middle of your race, you will not be considered an official finisher.

 FINISH LINE: Awards for will be presented as runners finish at Rancho San Rafael once results are started to be posted.
 Check the results as they are posted to see if you have finished in the top three of your age group!
 Awards will be presented to the overall men’s and women’s winners of the 50M, 50K and half-marathon.
 In addition, age group awards will be presented to the first-place finishers of the following divisions in the 50K and 50M: 19 and under; 20-29; 30-39; 40-49; 50-59; 60 and over.
 Awards will be presented to the top three finishers in the half marathon in the following divisions: 19 and under; 20-29; 30-39; 40-49; 50-59; 60 and over.

 50M aid stations:

 The 50M is one of the tougher ones on the West Coast, with steep sections of up to 15 percent grades and featuring 9,200 feet of ascent/descent.
-The 50M course will be marked with YELLOW RIBBON.
+The 50M course will be marked with YELLOW RIBBON AND YELLOW ARROWS.

 Radio Towers 3.8 miles